medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-#### SBDH for en MedCom meddelelse og en MedCom kvittering
+#### SBDH for a MedCom Message and a MedCom Acknowledgement

 <br/>

-I en SBDH for en MedCom meddelelse og en MedCom kvittering kan følgende metadata indgå:
+In an SBDH for a MedCom Message and a MedCom Acknowledgement, the following metadata can be included:

--	Generelle SBDH metadata
+- General SBDH metadata
--	Metadata for eDelivery generel meddelelseskommunikation
+- Metadata for eDelivery general message communications
--	Metadata for sundhedsmeddelelseskommunikation
+- Health Message Communication Metadata
--	XDS Metadata for Dokumentdeling
+- XDS Metadata for Document Sharing
 - Metadata for Reliable messaging - BusinessService Request

 <br/>

-#### SBDH for en EHMI EnvelopeReceipt
+#### SBDH for an EHMI EnvelopeReceipt

 <br/>

-I en SBDH for en EHMI EnvelopeReceipt er der følgende metadata:
+In an SBDH for an EHMI EnvelopeReceipt there is the following metadata:

--	Generelle SBDH metadata
+- General SBDH metadata
--	Metadata for eDelivery generel meddelelseskommunikation
+- Metadata for eDelivery general message communications
--	Metadata for sundhedsmeddelelseskommunikation
+- Health Message Communication Metadata
 - Metadata for Reliable messaging - BusinessService Response

 <br/>